-But I’m also not discussing hype-filled techniques that will be valid for two minutes.
+And I’m not teaching hype-filled, unworkable techniques that are relevant for two minutes.
 Every technique discussed has been personally road-tested, not only by myself in my business, but also by my clients in their businesses.

 Social Media Savvy course covers:

 - Instagram marketing How to stop the scroll and create consistently good images designed to tell a story.

 - Facebook organic marketing How to increase engagement and visibility while acting as customer service.